chapman-phys220-2017f/cw-13-cw-10-dain-quinn-andrew/README.md

 As written, this will use ```numpy``` in a vectorized way as we have been using in class so far.
 Run the code and note how long the timed portions take.
 Then uncomment the ```@nb``` lines to enable ```numba```.
 Rerun the code and compare the results of the timings.
 (The ```@nb``` lines are called "decorators" and modify the subsequent function definitions to add functionality, in this case just-in-time compilation via ```numba```.)

 * Copy your CW12 into this repository and modify your code to use ```numba```.
 Are you able to speed up the run time of your Runge-Kutta integration?
 Speculate why or why not.
+Yes, we were able to because it is able to compile and run all at once rather than being interpreted.

 ## Assessment

-Analyze in this section what you found useful about this assignment in your own words.
-Include any lingering questions or comments that you may have.

-**CHANGEME**
+This assignment showed us that numba is a useful way to streamline python code.
+It makes laborious modules possible to run on python in a reasonable time.

 ## Honor Pledge